Dynamic Variation:

 At the About You Awards in Milan, Norwegian psychologist Maria Abrahamsen and her boyfriend made headlines around the world when she took to the red carpet in a blue bunad from Northern Norway.

-A bunad is often very detailed and embroidery, weaving and assembly take time, so it is considered very costly attire.
+A bunad is often very detailed and embroidery, weaving and assembly take time, so it is considered a very costly attire.

 “It is costly, but remember that a bunad is normally the only item in your wardrobe that is tailor made to fit your exact measurements.
 A bunad is not mass produced and the fabrics used are very strong and can last a lifetime, usually more,” says Anne Kristin.